-Birmingham pub bombings: What we know - BBC News
+Birmingham pub bombings: What we know

 Meanwhile, a man telephoned the Birmingham Post and Mail to warn two bombs had been planted in the city centre.
 Officers in Birmingham, which had seen a spate of IRA bombings during the mainland campaign, rushed to the scene, but were too late.

-At 20:17 GMT a bomb exploded in a duffel bag in the Mulberry Bush pub in the Rotunda, Birmingham, killing 10 people.
-Ten minutes later, a second bomb went off in the Tavern in the Town, leaving 11 more dead.
+At 20:17 GMT a bomb exploded in a duffel bag in the Mulberry Bush pub in the Rotunda, killing 10 people.
+Ten minutes later a second bomb went off in the Tavern in the Town leaving 11 more dead.

 A total of 182 people were also injured in what was, at the time, the worst terrorist atrocity on English soil.